tjheffner/vue-pa11y/README.md

 npm run build --report
 ```

+## How to use

+Fill out an array of URLs inside `.pa11yci` and any configuration options you need.
+Then run `npm run report` to generate the .json file used by the dashboard.
+`npm run dev` to see it locally, or `npm run build` for the entire thing.
+A dashboard breakdown of the overall data, as well as a more comprehensive breakdown for each issue per site is generated.
+Happy testing!

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work under the hood, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## pa11y-ci